I'm Roger Hedgecock in for Rush today and tomorrow.

 No report was ever hidden or lied about.

-They they all the supervisors knew about it.
+All the supervisors knew about it.

-All right, now uh there's been other cases.
+Now, there's been other cases.

-Well, that's right, and you know, the officers in these instances feel their lives are at risk.
+And, you know, the officers in these instances feel their lives are at risk.

-And when that's the case, the Supreme Court laws, the Border Patrol manual allows them to discharge their firearms.
+And when that's the case, the Supreme Court laws, the Border Patrol manual, allows them to discharge their firearms.

-You know, these uh the Border Patrol are not given weapons as hip ornaments, they're giving them to use when their lives are in danger.
+You know, the Border Patrol are not given weapons as hip ornaments.

-And Ramos and Compion have both sworn that they saw this drug dealer of Davila running away, turning back at them with something pointed in his hand that looked like it could be a weapon.
+And Ramos and Campion have both sworn that they saw this drug dealer of Davila running away, turning back at them with something pointed in his hand that looked like it could be a weapon.

 So how did the jury come up with guilty, Jerry?

-That's the big that's a sixty-four thousand dollar question in my neighborhood.
+That's a $64,000 question in my neighborhood.

 Well, you know, I think there was a lot of the testimony, the things I'm writing about right now, the jury never heard.